Learn some local Hawaii slang or Pidgin and pick up some basic lingo

 History and background of Hawaiian pidgin

-Many of these terms are typically how early plantation workers from Filipinos, Chinese, Japanese, Portuguese, Hawaiian and others communicated in simple or broken English in a slang.
+Many of these Hawaiian pidgin terms are typically how early plantation workers from Filipinos, Chinese, Japanese, Portuguese, Hawaiian and others communicated with each other in simple or broken English.
 Many of these terms are not so easy to understand or are spoken in reverse but no worries, if it doesn’t make sense to you now.
 With some practise on some of the slang that that sticks to you, hopefully you’ll get to use them when you are visiting or just want to talk like a local on the islands.

-The simplified, broken English was called Hawaiian Pidgin and full of different Hawaiian slang phrases that everyone could communicate and otherstand each other in very simple English terms.
+The simplified, broken English was called Hawaiian Pidgin and full of slang phrases that most locales could eventually communicate and otherstand each other in very simple English terms.

 Pick up some Hawaiian slang and sayings